 Capital gains on debts

-Capital gains derived by foreign beneficiaries from the sale of corporate bonds placed by public offer (obligaciones negociables), notes issued by financial trusts (títulos de deuda), or government securities (except from LEBACs) should be exempt from income tax, provided certain conditions are met.
+Capital gains derived by foreign beneficiaries from the sale of corporate bonds placed by public offer (obligaciones negociables), notes issued by financial trusts (títulos de deuda), or government securities (except from LEBACs) should be exempt from profits tax, provided certain conditions are met.

 Dividends, including stock dividends, are not included in the tax base by the recipient if distributed by an Argentine company (see the Withholding taxes section for additional information).
 However, tax is levied if the dividends are distributed by a foreign company.